PiKVM - Open and inexpensive DIY IP-KVM on Raspberry Pi

 By default the OS runs in read-only mode, as an embedded system should.
 This prevents damage to the memory card due to a sudden power outage.

 The managed server and its BIOS can be accessed using a regular VNC client which supports JPEG compression.

-Use ipmitool, ipmiutil or any existing network infrastructure that supports IPMI to monitor and manage the server's power.
+Use ipmitool, ipmiutil or any existing network infrastructure that supports IPMI to manage the server's power and access to serial port via LAN.
 Redfish and redfishtool supported too.